lilianhabib/pe-projects/journal.md

 ## 12.22.2022
-## Lesson 178: Vacation
+## Lesson 179: Vacation
 ### Standup
 * What is one thing you learned yesterday?
-Yesterday met with Derek and went over JSON and issues I had with my site.
-I also created the modules I needed and completed my JSON files.
-I spent the rest of my time going over the first 10 videos.
-Although the videos go over things we have already learned, I highly recommend watching them and taking notes (I didn’t the first time so I watched the videos again)!
-It is a good way to review everything we have learned all together instead of in separate lessons.
-There are a lot of videos, but it is so worth it.

 * Is there anything you are excited to learn?
-Today I will be going over part 2 of the process and hopefully will be closer to getting my site all set up.

 * Blockers: There are no blockers